Literatefool/Comprehensive-NPC-System/documentations/Unimplemented/UseAnimationController_Implementation/Main.md

 # UseAnimationController - Client-Side Physics Optimization Plan

-### This is a work-in-progress documentation plan, it is not implemented yet.
+### This feature has been IMPLEMENTED as of 2025-11-29.

 ### Duplicate source file: